Stochastic gravitational-wave background from metastable cosmic strings: Gravitational waves from string loops and segments

 In the following, we discuss the resulting GW spectrum observed today, at $t = t_0$, resulting from loops emitting GWs during the radiation era.
 The computation of the GW contribution emitted during the matter era is fully analogous and can be performed numerically by inserting the corresponding loop and segment number densities derived in the appendix into Eq.~\eqref{cn}.
 For pedagogical reasons, we focus on the radiation epoch in this section; however, the numerical results shown in Sec.~\ref{sec:results} will contain also the contributions from the matter era.

 During radiation domination, the Hubble rate and cosmic time are given by

 with $h^2 \Omega_r = 4.15 \times 10^{-5}$, $h = 0.68$~\cite{Planck:2018vyg}, where the increase of the effective number of degrees of freedom with $z$ has been neglected.
-Using the BOS loop number density~\eqref{bos}, this yields for the coefficient functions defined in Eq.~\eqref{cn},
+Using the BOS loop number density in Eq.~\eqref{bos}, this yields for the coefficient functions defined in Eq.~\eqref{cn},

 where $z_{\rm eq}$ occurs as lower integration limit in Eq.~\eqref{cn} for GWs produced in the radiation era.
 From this expression, one reads off the main qualitative features of the GW spectrum today.
 For \footnote{In the following, $\fp\left(z_{\rm cut}\right)$ will always denote the frequency that corresponds to a lower or upper cutoff $z_{\rm cut}$ in the $z'$ integral and that provides an approximate lower or upper boundary of the frequency plateau, respectively.}